 The Region 3 Prevention Resource Center (PRC) is one of 11 Centers in the State of Texas that conducts activities aimed at improving substance abuse prevention strategies in our community.
 Focusing on alcohol (specifically underage drinking), marijuana and prescription drugs, the PRC serves as a central data collection repository.
 The PRC encourages school districts in North Central Texas to administer the Texas School Survey, conducted by the Texas A&M Public Policy Research Institute.
 This survey provides local data and enhances our ability to make data-driven decisions when planning substance abuse prevention strategies.
 The PRC also identifies regional training needs and resources, and coordinates substance abuse prevention training opportunities for local community, county, and state organizations.
 For more information visit www.prc3.org.

 School-based Prevention/Intervention for At-Risk Youth

 Focuses on major social and psychological factors contributing to poor academic performance and substance use/abuse; targets thousands of the area’s most at-risk students in local schools.
-A research-based curriculum is taught to 6th – 12th grade students in Grand Prairie ISD, Irving ISD, and Dallas ISD.
+A research-based curriculum is taught to 6th – 12th grade students in Dallas ISD, Grand Prairie ISD, and at A+ Academy.